 Gilles Gobeil’s works are out there!
 They have been performed in concert in Aarhus, Banff, Bangor, Barcelona, Beijing, Belfast, Berkeley, Berlin, Birmingham, Bogotá, Boston, Bourges, Bowling Green, Brussels, Buenos Aires, Cagliari, Calgary, Cascais, Cluj-Napoca, Cologne, Crest, Dijon, Dresden, Drummondville, Edinburgh, Edmonton, Essen, Glasgow, Halifax, Helsinki, Huddersfield, Karlsruhe, Keele, Kingston, Kraków, Leicester, Lisbon, London, Lyon, Magdeburg, Manchester, Mons, Montpellier, Montréal, Morelia, New York City, Nîmes, Norwich, Oberlin, Oslo, Ottawa, Paris, Prague, Rome, Saignelégier, San Francisco, Santiago, São Paulo, Scarborough, St Catharines, Stanford, Sydney, Tallinn, Tokyo, Toronto, Troy, Uppsala, Valdivia, Vandœuvre-lès-Nancy, Victoriaville, Vienna, Vitoria-Gasteiz, Weimar and Winnipeg…

-Gilles Gobeil is a member of the Canadian Electroacoustic Community (CEC), and co-founder of Réseaux, an organization devoted to producing media arts events.
+Gilles Gobeil is a member of the Canadian Electroacoustic Community (CEC), Associate Composer of the Canadian Music Centre (CMC), and co-founder of Réseaux, a presenter of media art events.

 Sorel-Tracy (Québec), 1954